kabuhakmeh3/job-classifier/README.md

 # job-classifier

 **Note:** ML/NLP model development and training was performed locally.
-Full model training and a demo notebook will be updated and added to this repository shortly.
+Once additional data is labeled, the model will be re-trained.
+There are now two demo notebooks available in this repository.
+One explores the types of jobs available in a daily feed.
+The other provides a simplified NLP model workflow.
+These are demonstrations only and should not be used in production.

 ### Development of NLP models to classify job postings